sfkleach/JinXML/Features.md

 > Aside: Unquoted keys is quite a popular extension to JSON e.g. [JSON5](http://json5.org).
 Note that unquoted values, as in [Relaxed JSON](https://github.com/phadej/relaxed-json) is not permitted; identifiers are reserved for future extensions of JinXML.

-Design note: future plans include let bindings to user-defined identifiers, so keys must be identified as distinct from identifiers at parse time.
+:notebook: Design note: future plans include let bindings to user-defined identifiers, so keys must be identified as distinct from identifiers at parse time.

 ## Equals as well as colon
 The ```=``` separator is an alternative to ```:``` and ```+=``` is an alternative to ```+:```.
 There is no significance to the choice and a parser and/or application should not process them differently.